Chapter 1 : Chapter One

 “Oh come on Hermione, you could have never taken divination and still passed the exams with an O!
 Its not like you are doing any real work anyway!”
 Ron exclaimed, eying her book with a great amount of disinterest.

 Hermione looked at Ron with a scowl, her anger evident on her face.
 “If that’s how you feel Ronald, then forget it.
-You can do all your work for the next month on your own,” Hermione said to Ron scathingly, before gathering her books and walking out the common room door, muttering to herself about Ron’s behaviour.
+You can do all your own work for the next month on your own,” Hermione said to Ron scathingly, before gathering her books and walking out the common room door, muttering to herself about Ron’s behaviour.

 Ron scowled at her retreating back, sulking about his newfound punishment.
 “Why is she always like this around Christmas?”
 He sulked to Harry, who was sitting on the chair opposite him, trying to hide his amusement from his friends squabble.